Lucky777b/Election_Analysis/README.md

 ## The Data

 For this project, I was given a csv file containing a large amount of voter ballot data, with columns for "Ballot Id", "County", and "Candidate".
 The "County" column provided information for what county that voter ballot ID was from, and the "Candidate" column provided the name that the ballot Id was voting for.
-When writing this script in VS studio, I had to create multiple variables that would be used in the subsequent for-loops, if-then conditional statements, and for my arithmetic calculations.
+When writing this script in VS (Visual Studio) code, I had to create multiple variables that would be used in the subsequent for-loops, if-then conditional statements, and for my arithmetic calculations.
 In order to write my python script in VS code, I had to create a file path so that the csv file was able to be accessed, and I had to create a txt.file for the results to written to after I ran my script.
 There are two ways to create a file path, either by using a direct path or an indirect path to the file.
 Even though I knew the direct path to the election results csv file, I wanted to practice using an indirect path to the csv file.
 In some real-world settings, someone might want me to do an analysis on a file, where all I know is that it is in a specific folder, but I might not know where the file is on the computer, which makes it beneficial to know both methods.
 I have provided an example of how the indirect path method was used, (as shown below).

 ![](Resources/indirect_path.png)